Community-Based Dental Care: An Alternative Approach to Improve Access to Dental Providers

 Making the decision to move into a community-based setting for delivery of care requires thought and careful consideration of one’s professional goals.
 Community-based care may be offered through a large corporation which already has multiple programs in place35,46 or may be a part of a model utilized by a community health center.36,37 However, if no such opportunity exists, the dental professional may have to establish his/her own program for community-based care.

-Secondly, the dental professional must remember that the delivery process is different than that of traditional private practices and thus may require thinking outside of the box and utilizing the work day differently.48,49 For example, the first hour of the day may be spent in driving to a new location.
+Another consideration for the dental professional is the delivery process will be different than that of traditional private practices and thus may require thinking outside of the box and utilizing the work day differently.48,49 For example, the first hour of the day may be spent in driving to a new location.
 Periodically a portable clinic may have to be transported which will require dis-assembly and re-assembly of equipment.
 The schedule may require that the patient appointments be scheduled between other activities at the delivery site.
 For example, delivery of care in a long-term care facility may require the dental professional work when space is available and when the residents are not otherwise occupied with meals, therapies or social activities.
 This will alter the number of patients available to treat in a day.

 A career inventory may be helpful when considering the option of community-based dentistry.
 Such an inventory, adopted from the Oral Health Kansas Extended Care Permit Toolkit,51 is suggested for your use in making a decision about a career in community-based dental care.
 This inventory can be found in Appendix A.